mmbman/Katagiri/glossary.md

 ## Genjokoan

-Genjōkōan – "Actualizing the Fundamental Point" – is one of the first and best-known of [Dogen's](glossary#dogen) works, and appears as an early chapter in [Shobogenzo](#shobogenzo).
+Genjōkōan – "Actualizing the Fundamental Point" – is one of the first and best-known of [Dogen's](glossary#dogen) works, and appears as an early chapter in [Shōbōgenzō](#shobogenzo).
 It is both an introduction to and overview of Dogen's teachings.

 [See Topic Index](topics#genjokoan)